gitsome/node-path-locker/README.md

 # 🗄️ node-path-locker 🗄️
 Utility for centralizing paths in a NodeJS project.
+It's best use case is managing paths for complex build processes that require dependable build path management.
+If your build processes are looking for or need to create paths based on environment variables, then this library is a must.

 It has the following benefits:

 1. Provides a great place to store all your absolute paths
 2. Validates paths that should exist in your source code